Pop Culture Madness!

 2003 Pop Culture History

-Mitsubishi offered a "0-0-0" deal in the US which offered a new car for 0 down, 0% interest and 0 payments for a year.
-Many buyers defaulted after the year leaving Mitsubishi with used vehicles for which they'd received no money and which were now worth less than they cost to manufacture.
+Mitsubishi offered a “0-0-0” deal in the US, offering a new car for 0 down, 0% interest, and 0 payments for a year.
+Many buyers defaulted after the year, leaving Mitsubishi with used vehicles for which they’d received no money and were now worth less than they cost to manufacture.

-The original "Dunkin' Donut" from Dunkin' Donuts had an actual pastry handle for dipping into coffee.
+The original “Dunkin’ Donut” from Dunkin’ Donuts had a pastry handle for dipping into coffee.
 It was discontinued this year because it had to be cut by hand.

 Country Music Star Brad Paisley saw Actress Kimberly Williams in the movie Father of the Bride while he was on tour and decided to track her down to ask her on a date.
 They've been married since 2003.

 A philosophy riddle from 1688 was recently solved.
 If a man born blind can feel the differences between shapes such as spheres and cubes, could he, if given the ability, distinguish those objects by sight alone?
-In 2003 five people had their sight restored though surgery, and, no they could not.
+In 2003, five people had their sight restored through surgery, and they could not.

-Frane Selak: the luckiest unlucky person in the world.
-Cheated death seven times (including falling out of an airplane) and then won the lottery in 2003.
+Frane Selak: the luckiest, unlucky person in the world.
+He cheated death seven times (including falling out of an airplane) and won the lottery in 2003.

 Dodge built and sold nine motorcycles with a Viper V-10 engine called the Dodge Tomahawk.

-'Lord of the Rings: The Return Of The King' won 11 Oscars, winning every it was in.
-For this reason, many consider it to be the greatest film of all time.
+‘Lord of the Rings: The Return Of The King’ won 11 Oscars, winning every it was in.
+For this reason, many consider it to be the most excellent film of all time.
 Several books have been written regarding the making of the Lord of the Rings film series.

-Queen are the only group in which every member has composed more than one #1 single, and hence, all four members were inducted into the Songwriters Hall of Fame in 2003.
+Queen is the only group in which every member has composed more than one #1 single, and hence, all four members were inducted into the Songwriters Hall of Fame in 2003.

-HERO - 13 year old Surfer Bethany Hamilton jumped right back on a surfboard after getting patched up from her shark-bite, which took her left arm.
-A 2011 film, Soul Surfer, starring AnnaSophia Robb, was made about her life.
+HERO – 13-year-old Surfer Bethany Hamilton jumped back on a surfboard after getting patched up from her shark bite, which took her left arm.
+A 2011 film, Soul Surfer, starring AnnaSophia Robb, was about her life.

-HERO - Aron Ralston - while canyoneering in Utah, he was forced to amputate his right arm with a dull knife in order to free himself from a boulder.
-A 2011 film, 127 Hours, starring James Franco, was made about the adventure.
+HERO – Aron Ralston – while canyoneering in Utah, he was forced to amputate his right arm with a dull knife to free himself from a boulder.
+A 2011 film, 127 Hours, starring James Franco, was about the adventure.

-HERO - Elizabeth Smart was found alive, 9 months after she was kidnapped.
+HERO – Elizabeth Smart was found alive, nine months after being kidnapped.
 She has become an activist, working with Sexual Predator Legislation and the AMBER Alert system, and she spoke after the signing of the Adam Walsh Act.
 A TV movie about the ordeal, The Elizabeth Smart Story, was shown on CBS.

 Juan Catalan was cleared of murder charges, after outtake footage shot for "The Car Pool Lane" episode of Curb Your Enthusiasm showed him and his daughter attending the Los Angeles Dodgers vs. Atlanta Braves baseball game some 20 miles from the crime scene at the time of the murder.

-The word "McJob" was added to the Merriam-Webster's Collegiate Dictionary, defined as "a low-paying job that requires little skill and provides little opportunity for advancement".
+“McJob” was added to the Merriam-Webster’s Collegiate Dictionary, defined as “a low-paying job that requires little skill and provides little opportunity for advancement.”

-Leonardo Notarbartolo stole diamonds worth $100 million after getting past a lock with millions of possible combinations, infrared heat detectors, a seismic sensor, Doppler radar, a magnetic field and security force.
-He was caught because he left a partially eaten sandwich near the crime scene
+Leonardo Notarbartolo stole diamonds worth $100 million after getting past a lock with millions of possible combinations, infrared heat detectors, a seismic sensor, Doppler radar, a magnetic field, and a security force.
+He was caught because he left a partially eaten sandwich near the crime scene.

 Cost of a Superbowl ad in 2003: $2,100,000

-The Human Genome Project that mapped the structure of DNA and all the specific information that it contained completed its work.
+The Human Genome Project mapped the structure of DNA, and all the specific information it contained completed its work.

 The Shuttle Disaster

-On Feb 1, Space Shuttle Columbia broke up while re-entering Earth's atmosphere.
-William C. McCool, Michael P. Anderson, Ilan Ramon, Kalpana Chawla, David M. Brown, Laurel Clark and Commander Rick D. Husband all died in the disaster
+On Feb 1, Space Shuttle Columbia broke up while re-entering Earth’s atmosphere.
+William C. McCool, Michael P. Anderson, Ilan Ramon, Kalpana Chawla, David M. Brown, Laurel Clark and Commander Rick D. Husband died in the disaster.

 RIP, Scandals, Sad and Odd News

-Kim Dae-han, a korean taxi driver who was unhappy with his medical treatment after a paralyzing stroke, boarded a subway train, carrying flammable liquid, and set himself on fire.
-Train insulation and interior were very flammable; fire spread, killing 192.
+Kim Dae-han, a Korean taxi driver unhappy with his medical treatment after a paralyzing stroke, boarded a subway train carrying flammable liquid and set himself on fire.
+Train insulation and interior were very flammable; the fire spread, killing 192.

-The story that Gavrilo Princip, the assassin of Franz Ferdinand, was eating a sandwich when Franz's car stopped in front of him is likely false.
-There was no mention of a sandwich in court documents during Princip's trial, and the anecdote first appeared in 2003.
-Ferdinand's assassination was the spark for World War I.
+The story that Gavrilo Princip, the assassin of Franz Ferdinand, was eating a sandwich when Franz’s car stopped in front of him is likely false.
+No sandwich was mentioned in court documents during Princip’s trial, and the anecdote first appeared in 2003.
+Ferdinand’s assassination was the spark for World War I.

-Paris Hilton's sex tape, with then-boyfriend Rick Salomon, One Night In Paris, was released.
+Paris Hilton’s “sex tape” was released with then-boyfriend Rick Salomon, One Night In Paris.

 New York Times reporter Jayson Blair resigned after being confronted with evidence of fabricating quotes and details in at least 36 articles.